mstarita/SQLDroid4SQLCipher/README.md

 ## The Sample Application

-In the app directory you can find a very basic app that use flyway to manage an encrypted database.
+In the app directory you can find a very basic app that use flyway to manage an encrypted database using this jdbc driver.